shrshj/arduino-unity3d/Ardity/README.md

 ## LED on-off Using keyboard (Digital input/output)
-In this section we use demo scenes available in Ardity.
-First we read a char from keyboard (A or Z) and send it to Arduino.
-Then based on the value, we change the LED status (on or off).
-At the same time Arduino is sending the led status to unity every 2 seconds. <br />
+In this section, demo scenes available in Ardity are used.
+The script "Ardity/Scripts/Samples/SampleUserPolling_ReadWrite.cs" is essential.
+It reads a char from the keyboard (A or Z) and sends it to Arduino.
+Based on the value, it changes the LED status (on or off).
+Simultaneously, Arduino sends the LED status to Unity every 2 seconds.<br />

-In Unity, select "Ardity/Scenes/DemoScene_UserPoll_ReadWrite.unity" and then after running the project Press 'A' or 'Z'.
-Now in unity console you will see a message that says "Sending A" or "Sending Z" <br />
+In Unity, select "Ardity/Scenes/DemoScene_UserPoll_ReadWrite.unity" and run the project.
+Press 'A' or 'Z'.
+In the Unity console, you will see a message saying "Sending A" or "Sending Z".<br />

-Note: Here, the most important script is "Ardity/Scripts/Samples/SampleUserPolling_ReadWrite.cs" that you can see in the below section.
-As you see, in the update() method we try to read a char from keyboard and send it over serial port.
+### Unity Code:

 ```
 using UnityEngine;